 Line up the side seam of the body and sleeve, matching up the seam at the underarm.
 Pin in place.

-Sew the sleeve seam and side seam in one continuous line, 5/8″ form the raw edge.
-Use a zig zag stitch or serger/overlock.
+Sew the sleeve seam and side seam in one continuous line, 5/8″ from the raw edge.
+Use a zig-zag stitch or serger/overlock.

 Repeat for the other side.